wavemaker/docs/learn/on-premise/observability/introduction.md

 *Wouldn't it be great if you had an application with a similar mechanism?*

-Well, we have Engineered the WaveMaker Platform to do the same.
+Well, we have engineered the WaveMaker Platform to do the same.

 ![WaveMaker Negative Feedback Loop](/learn/assets/wme-setup/wme-observability/negative-feedback-loop-wavemaker.png)

-With the right tools, WaveMaker Platform is smart enough to detect its internal failures and the Engineer at WaveMaker are never blinded to anything which needs his attention.
+With the right tools, WaveMaker Platform is smart enough to detect its internal failures and the engineers at WaveMaker are never blinded to anything which needs his attention.

 All this is possible due to the WaveMaker's **Observability** module.